AerospaceNU/better-engine-control-software/src/README.md

 Here is the basic UML diagram (arrows represent "has-a", so A->B would mean "A has a B")
 ![](Test%20Stand%20Basic%20UML.png)

 Note how we only have one circular reference, between the `ECSNetworker` and `HorizontalECS`.
+This circular reference is necessary for the reasons above.
+However, other implementations that have separate objects for each communication way can avoid this (and I think that this is a better design).
 The rest don't have any knowledge about the parent `IECS` object, which is good for easier unit-testing.